 - If adding the dried chilies, break them in half and shake out the seeds.
 Either crumble/tear into small pieces or cut into small strips with kitchen scissors.
 If you have time, toast them in a dry skillet first to release their oils- or if not just add them in like that.

 - Give a good stir and set instant pot to high pressure, for 14 minutes.

 - Naturally, release the pressure, and using two forks, shred the chicken.

 - Add the lime juice.
 Adjust spice level and salt.
 If your hominy was not salted, you will most likely need more.
 As this sits on “warm”, flavors will meld and get better.
 Leftovers, even better!

 - Serve with avocado, lime, jalapeño, shredded cabbage or radish, and sour cream.

 Originally I tried making this with dried hominy and it didn’t cook all the way through.
-Then I read that you should discard water that dried hominy cooks in or soaks in.
+Then I read that you should discard the water that dried hominy cooks in or soaks in.
 So I ended up using dried hominy that I cooked earlier (draining the cooking liquid).
-I loved the texture of the dried hominy best – little heartier and toothsome.
+I loved the texture of the dried hominy best – a little heartier and toothsome.

 For a thicker soup, you could blend half or a third of the hominy with some broth.
 I prefer brothy soups, but I know, not everyone does. 😉